google/licensecheck/README.md

-The license package classifies license files and heuristically determines how well they correspond to known open source licenses.
+The licensecheck package classifies license files and heuristically determines how well they correspond to known open source licenses.

 The design aims never to give a false positive.
 It uses a soft text